Workload LA/PPS No. 04.01.40

 01. RELATED UNIVERSITY POLICIES

-01.01 The College of Liberal Arts complies with all Texas State University policies.
-The most relevant university policies that inform workload are the following.
+01.01 The most relevant university policies that inform workload are the following.

 a.
 AA/PPS No. 04.01.40 Faculty Workload